 - A writing center where students can get extra support after school

 - Saturday School offering subject-specific and tutoring on Saturday mornings

 - A staff member dedicated to helping students get and stay on track

-- A school counselor and social worker on each team who provide social and emotional support for a well-rounded experience.
+- A school counselor and social worker on each team provide social and emotional support for a well-rounded experience.

 Choose your pathway and chart your course!
 T.C. offers a variety of highly regarded academic specialties and supports to help students explore educational and career pathways and gain key life and workplace skills for post-secondary pursuits.